This is now in your Top Picks!

 Creek Abra, Ride

-While this experience is not entirely step-free, and assistance may be needed, it's definitely high up on every visitor's wish list.
-On the west side of the Dubai Creek (closest to Downtown Dubai), there is step-free access to the boat dock and a single step from the dock down onto the boat.
-The boat is rather narrow but can accommodate small- to medium-sized wheelchairs.
-On the east side of the Creek (near the Spice and Gold Souk), there is a single step to get off the boat and onto the dock, where a wheelchair ramp leads from the dock to the sidewalk.
+While this experience is not entirely accessible directly by wheelchair and assistance may be needed, it's definitely high up on every visitor's wish list.
+On the west side of Dubai Creek (closest to Downtown Dubai), there is step-free access to the dock and a single step down onto the boat.
+The boat is rather narrow but can accommodate small to medium-sized wheelchairs.
+On the east side of the Creek (near the Spice and Gold Souk), take one step to get off the boat and onto the dock, with a wheelchair ramp leading to the sidewalk.

 13